simberaj/homesteading-translation/htn_en.md

 A side effect of the rapid growth of Linux was the induction of a large number of new hackers for which Linux was their primary loyalty and the FSF's agenda primarily of historical interest.
-Though the newer wave of Linux hackers might describe the system as ``the choice of a GNU generation'', most tended to emulate Torvalds more than Stallman.
+Though the newer wave of Linux hackers might describe the system as "the choice of a GNU generation", most tended to emulate Torvalds more than Stallman.

 Increasingly it was the anticommercial purists who found themselves in a minority.
 How much things had changed would not become apparent until the Netscape announcement in February 1998 that it would distribute Navigator 5.0 in source.
-This excited more interest in `free software' within the corporate world.
-The subsequent call to the hacker culture to exploit this unprecedented opportunity and to re-label its product from `free software' to `open source' was met with a level of instant approval that surprised everybody involved.
+This excited more interest in *free software* within the corporate world.
+The subsequent call to the hacker culture to exploit this unprecedented opportunity and to re-label its product from *free software* to *open source* was met with a level of instant approval that surprised everybody involved.

 In a reinforcing development, the pragmatist part of the culture was itself